pardhak25/COVID-OpenConnect/README.md

 # COVID-OpenConnect
-Track of Open connection around you using bluetooth.
+Track of Open connection around you using Bluetooth.

 ## Background
 In view of COVID-19 out-break, thought to have an app that keep track of the unique mobile devices that are in the near field of less than 10mts.